-Datalogics has also provided a set of interfaces to the Adobe PDF Library, one for Java programming and another using Microsoft .NET.
-These interfaces offer a set of modules for the APDFL that allow programmers working in Java, or C# or other languages supported by Microsoft .NET to take advantage of the APDFL tools and resources.
-The Java and .NET Interfaces encapsulate the original Adobe PDF Library; in both you can work with the original core library functions directly, and seamlessly, in Java or .NET.
+Datalogics has also provided a set of interfaces to the Adobe PDF Library, one for Java programming, one for the .NET framework, and one for .NET Core.
+These interfaces offer a set of modules for the APDFL that allow programmers working in Java or C#, or other languages supported by Microsoft .NET, to take advantage of tools and resources provided with the Adobe PDF Library.
+The three interfaces offered, for Java, .NET, and .NET Core, encapsulate the original Adobe PDF Library; for each you can work with the original library functions directly, and seamlessly, in Java or .NET.

 Some scenarios for building programs in Java and .NET

 You are a programmer, working for a firm that needs to create, manage, and work with PDF files.
 You need to add code to one of your internal applications or to a product that you plan to resell that will generate a set of PDF output files, or that draws data from a set of PDF files.